-First, the decrease of agreement between proxy and original consensus rating can be explained by shrinking of sample (less observations and CRAs).
-The less observations or CRAs in a sample, the more sensitive to a single mismatch consensus rating becomes.
-Moreover, national CRAs are less agreed on ordering banks according to their credit quality, so it is more likely to face the problem described above in subsection on consensus of financial indicators.
+First, the smaller agreement between the proxy and original consensus rating can be explained by the smaller sample (fewer observations and CRAs).
+The fewer the observations of CRAs in a sample, the more sensitive to a single mismatch the consensus rating becomes.
+Moreover, national CRAs agreed less on the ordering of banks according to their credit quality, so they are more likely to face the problem described above in the subsection on consensus of financial indicators.

-Second, disagreement is aggravated by the presence of speculative class ratings.
-Empirical calculations in articles Karminsky, Peresetsky (2008), Hung, Cheng (2013) confirm these considerations: the greatest errors in the accuracy of predictions are observed in the speculative group of ratings and 1 ratings grades in front of them.
-To evaluate this group of ratings, it may be worthwhile to apply a separate model to avoid contradict pairs number growth.
+Second, the disagreement is aggravated by the presence of speculative class ratings.
+Empirical calculations in Karminsky, Peresetsky (2008), and Hung, Cheng (2013) confirm these considerations: the largest errors in rating predictions correspond to the last investment grade and speculative grades.
+It may be a sign that another distinct model is required to accurately describe that group of ratings.

-However, the obtained level of agreement is still fairly high from practical point of view.
+However, the obtained level of agreement is still high enough from practical point of view.